fow5040/Flow.Launcher.Plugin.SpotifyPremium/README.md

 Wox.Plugin.SpotifyPremium
 ==================

-Spotify plugin for the [Wox launcher](https://github.com/Wox-launcher/Wox)
+Spotify plugin for the [Flow Launcher](https://github.com/Flow-launcher/Flow.Launcher)

 ### About

-Control your Spotify client from Wox.
+Control your Spotify client from the Flow Launcher.
 Search for tracks, artists, or albums and launch the results directly to your client.
 This plugin requires the use of the Spotify Web API, which is only accessible through Spotify Premium

 ![image](http://i.imgur.com/AfUkPvd.gif)